 - Set up a fun obstacle course in the basement, garage, or spare room.

-- Limit TV, video games, and computer time to 2 hours or less a day (not including time for schoolwork).
+- Limit TV, video games, and computer time.

 - Don't use food as a reward for meeting activity goals.

 - Make physical activity a priority.
 Don't let things get in the way of family activity time.

 Health Tools help you make wise health decisions or take action to improve your health.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine